Heel Spurs and Plantar Fasciitis…..is there a Difference?

 Plan “A” – A typical example is a runner training for a marathon, a hiker training for a trek through the mountains, a tennis player training for a big tournament or even someone whose job requires them to be on their feet and they can’t afford to rest at the current time.

 - We have them immediately stop doing everything they are doing as it is obviously not working.
 Normal examples of things that do not work for heel spurs are icing, stretching and orthotics.
-It is amazing how many people are actually contributing to their pain by doing things that have been recommended by well-intentioned but misinformed doctors, therapists and friends.
+It is amazing how many people are actually contributing to their pain by doing things that have been recommended by well-intentioned doctors, therapists and friends.

 - We instruct them to wear whichever shoes are MOST comfortable and make their heel the happiest.
 For women this is often easier than men because women will often say that when they wear high heels or a wedge sandal their heel barely hurts.
 This makes sense because their heel is elevated transferring most of the pressure from the heel to the front of their foot.
 For men we can usually add a temporary heel lift into their shoes which results in a similar effect.
 We have a specific heel cup that we prefer that not only elevates the heel but functions as an external heel fat pad and helps cushion the painful area.
 It is amazing how many patients have expensive custom orthotics that are painful to them and when we replace the useless orthotics with $15 heel cups all of a sudden their heel spur pain begins to fade!